 Duality is the easy and popular way for many to understand things, though it is always a broad view and lacks the truth of detail and reality of rich experiences.
 Its use is to clearly identify and demonstrate a single fundamental quality, allowing the quality to be more exposed and easier to follow.

 But in the spirit of duality and desire to simplify, there are only two religions in the world.
 One is Pride.
 The other is Humility.
-These "types" run through most religions concurrently.
+These two "types" run through all religions concurrently.

+On the other side of the line which divides all religions is the Humbles.
 The Humbles know only that they do not know, what they can not know; not in this existence, not with these tools.
-They sense that the universe is full of secrets, which they may never grasp, though that does not prevent them from trying and looking always for new ways to see, even if that means abandoning ideas that they may have believed in.
-They take comfort in the idea that even though they don’t know it all there is a deity, a creator, a force of nature, that does know and that, whether by faith or by good works or by grace, each of us might receive a glimpse of the bigger picture, if not in this life then in the next.
+They sense that the universe is full of secrets which they may never grasp, though that does not prevent them from trying and looking always for new ways to see, even if that means abandoning ideas that they may well have believed in.
+They take comfort in the idea that even though they don’t know it all, there is a deity, a creator, a force of nature, that does know and that, whether by faith or by good works or by grace, each of us might receive a glimpse of the bigger picture, if not in this life then in the next.

-And there are Humble Christians, Jews, Muslims, etc. Their identifying mark is that, for the most part, they get along pretty well.
+And there are Humble Christians, Humble Jews, Humble Muslims, Humble Wiccans, etc...
+Their identifying mark is that, for the most part, they get along pretty well with one another.
 They are too busy organizing joint efforts to feed the hungry, clothe the naked and heal the sick to engage in any violent acts.
 They share like ideas of freedom and respect for one another.
 They hope for better and that hope unites them.
 They are spiritual people who know love is better than hate, despite the lack of punishment it inflicts.
 They do not use God as an excuse to harm, they use him as an excuse to relieve harm.
 You will know them because when they are injured they do not seek to punish but to get well.

 Oliver Cromwell, a religiously motivated zealot who was certain enough about some things to cut off the king’s head and rule England by decree for four years, said it memorably: "I beseech you in the bowels of Christ: Think it possible you may be mistaken."